Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits

-Additiontionally, batch-constrained learning in simple multi-armed bandits (MAB) has recently been studied.
-In 2-armed bandits, \cite{perchet2016batched} studied static batch learning where the batch sizes must be decided \textit{a prior}, and provided a successive elimination algorithm that achieves optimal regret (up to log factors). \cite{gao2019batched} then generalized the result to $K$-armed bandits, and showed that the same successive elimination algorithm only loses additional log factors in dynamic batch learning.
-However, MABs are much easier to analyze and, more importantly, unlike contextual bandits, MABs do not capture individuals' characteristics and hence cannot serve as a model for personalized decision making, which severely limits their practical applicability.
+Additionally, we point out that batch-constrained learning in bandits has been studied before in the literature.
+In 2-armed multi-armed bandits (MAB), \cite{perchet2016batched} studied static batch learning where the batch sizes must be decided \textit{a prior}, and established that $O(\log \log T)$ batches are needed (via a successive elimination algorithm during each batch) in order to achieve the same regret bound as in standard online learning. \cite{gao2019batched} then generalized the result to $K$-armed bandits (using the same algorithm) and obtained a tight $\Theta(\log \log T)$ regret bound even when the batch sizes can be chosen dynamically.
+However, since MABs do not capture individuals' characteristics, these initial efforts \citep{perchet2016batched, gao2019batched} only operate on a population level and do not address the problem of personalized decision making, which severely limits their practical applicability.
 More recently, \cite{han2020sequential} has studied this problem in low-dimensional linear contextual bandits, and provides the first characterization of batch learning that incorporates personalized decision making.
-In particular, an ordinary least squares based algorithm is shown to achieve optimal regret (up to log factors).
+In particular, a greedy ordinary least squares based algorithm is shown to achieve optimal regret (up to log factors).
 Despite these strong guarantees, the results in \cite{han2020sequential} are insufficient for several reasons.
-First, importantly, the setting in~\cite{han2020sequential} is limited to the low-dimensional regime where $d = O(\sqrt{T})$ and does apply to high-dimensional settings.
-Second, \cite{han2020sequential} studied static batch learning where all the batches must be chosen prior to the start of the decision-making process and cannot be changed thereafter.
+First, importantly, the setting in~\cite{han2020sequential} is limited to the low-dimensional regime where $d = O(\sqrt{T})$.
+Second, \cite{han2020sequential} studied static batch learning where the batch partitions must be chosen prior to the start of the decision-making process and cannot be changed thereafter.